teuben/teunix/Install/Linux_U23.04.md

 ## Thunderbird

+setup of your gmail account is pretty automated now (115.3.2 when i last used it)

     your_name@gmail.com
     imap.gmail.com SSL 993
     smtp.gmail.com SSL 465

+Recall that the "All Mail" folder is effectively duplicating your disk space, so right click on your account and find "Subscribe" and unsubscribe to "[Gmail] All Mail" and whatever you don't need.

 calendar: 2 add-ons are needed:  Lightning and Google Provider

+          Lightning Calendar Tabs
+	  Provider for Google Calendar
+	  Open Google Calendar
+	  Google Chat Tab

   NOTE:   if you have an active $HOME/.thunderbird tree, you can
           symlink ("ln -s") and/or copy ("cp -a") it, and all settings (including add-ons)